AdrianLsk/permutohedral_pycuda/README.md

 # permutohedral_pycuda
-Attempt to use permutohedral lattice cuda implementation from python using pycuda and later on as theano Op
+Attempt to use permutohedral lattice cuda implementation from python using pycuda and later on as theano Op.
+Original reference with CUDA code: http://graphics.stanford.edu/papers/permutohedral/.